adrianyau/Final-Capstone-Project/README.md

    - Business Travel:
      - Non-Travel
+       - No travel for Work
+       - For adminstrative roles and support staff
      - Travel Rarely
+       - Occasional travel for training, conferences, and meetings
+       - For manager roles
      - Travel Frequently
+       - Regular travel for business
+       - For sales, executives, and directors
    - Distance From Home:
      - Average 9.22
      - Min.
 1.00